marvelefe/FYProject/README.md

 and validation accuracy of 100.00% respectively and it was tested on the images of four blood samples that it had not seen before and further classified them as infected or uninfected with a 100% accuracy.
 The battle against the devastating burden of malaria will continue.
 Early and accurate diagnosis is one of the keystones in the fight against this.
-This project work can be described as a required component in the development of a tool that will bring a healthy and malaria-free world one step closer to reality.
+This work can be described as a required component in the development of a tool that will bring a healthy and malaria-free world one step closer to reality.

 # Extra
-I worked on this project from scratch between April 2019 - July 2019 for my final year project at Benson Idahosa University and the entire publication for this study can be found [here](https://www.academia.edu/42984295/MALARIA_DETECTION_IN_BLOOD_SAMPLES_USING_CONVOLUTIONAL_NEURAL_NETWORKS)
+I worked solo on this project between April 2019 - July 2019 for my final year project at Benson Idahosa University and the entire publication for this study can be found [here](https://www.academia.edu/42984295/MALARIA_DETECTION_IN_BLOOD_SAMPLES_USING_CONVOLUTIONAL_NEURAL_NETWORKS)